-This is a common question I hear from my clients when a new version or release come out.
+This is a common question I hear from my clients when a new version or release comes out.
 Let me answer with a couple additional questions.

 Does the new Fishbowl release have a feature you “have to have”?

 If it does, then it may be a good idea.
 Let’s check it out.
-The follow features are a list of my personal favorites taken from Fishbowl’s release notes page:
+The following is a list of my favorite features taken from Fishbowl’s release notes page:

 - Improvements to Sales Order and Purchase Order imports – A few releases ago Fishbowl added the ability to pull open POs and SOs from Quickbooks.
 Really cool.
 But I always hesitate with the first release of a new feature.
 I like to wait until it has matured and debugged little.
 This tells me it could really be good.